OpenLDAP example with URL base at login

 ldap.role.search.filter=memberUid={1}

-After the update of the openkm.properties file must restart the openkm service to take effect.
+After updating the openkm.properties file, you must restart the OpenKM service for the changes to take effect.

 Another option to configure login

-In some cases might be interested to set configuration in file openkm.xml please refer to Configuring openkm.xml documentation section for more information.
+In some cases, you might be interested in setting the configuration in the file openkm.xml; please refer to Configuring openkm.xml documentation section for more information.

 <?xml version="1.0" encoding="UTF-8"?>